Portugee Portsider Leads Solons

 Mac’s introspection dissolved when Pepper Martin looked around the clubhouse and mused aloud, “Who in Christ’s name am I gonna start the second game?
 All my pitchers are pooped.”

 After a long moment of silence, Tony Freitas raised his voice.
 “I’ll give it a go.
 My arm’s still warm.”

 “Alright!”
 Martin exhorted his tired team.
 “Tony’s starting.”
 The team picked up the mantra as the first hint of momentum began to buzz inside the locker room.

-The manager passed by the sportswriter, leaned back and said out of the corner of his mouth “Ya hear—the Portugee Portsider’s goin’.”
+The manager passed by the sportswriter, leaned back and growled from the corner of his mouth “Ya hear—the Portugee Portsider’s goin’.”